 To this day anytime my ancestors wants me to pay attention to my visions and dreams they will show me the dream in the place we lived in Jamaica before we left.
 I was born off Maxfied Ave In Kingston, I do not remember the house where I was born but I do remember the area.
 We moved when I was still wearing nappy/pampers to a place off Delacree Road and I attended Maxfield park Primary school..fun days I tell you, fun days…Our principal was called Mr. something or other, I can never remember his name because all the children called him Bull Dog, not to his face of course, behind his back, and when I look back now he really resembled an English Bull Dog…Bwoy de pickney dem did bad.
 Jamaica was and still is a place of fun and laughter, not only is our dialect patois colorful and funny, Jamaican people in general are very funny people.
 In Jamaica nicknames are used often and it was later that I found out that this came with us from Africa.
 Africans use nick names for almost every thing .
 For instance in Jamaica if you cook for a living you are called Cookie, if your skin color is very dark then you are Blacka, Blacks, Black bwoy, or Black gal, same if you are brown, Browning, Brown gal or Brown man, if you are Short, then your name is Shortie, or Short man for a woman it is Little or lickle, Tall, then you are Tall man or Tallist..and the wickedest thing about this is that they all answer to their nicknames, if you are a killer, trust me that is your name!
 If someone believes you resemble a Rat, your name is Ratty, or if you look like a Dog then that is your name..lolol..Sweet Jamaica, I love you so much!.
 I love to laugh and nobody makes me laugh more than my own Jamaican people.

 During the retelling of the story Miss Ruth had began to cry saying she is not a trouble maker, to which my mother replied “Yes Ruth, but what you expect when you go with married man”.
 My mother was a no-nonsense woman and she called a spade a spade, either you accept it or you don’t.
-She got up went inside and started to put some sweet-smelling liquid on Miss Ruth, but only in certain areas of her body, her forehead, behind her ears, in the middle of both hands and in her chest.
+She got up went inside and started to put some sweet-smelling liquid on Miss Ruth, but only in certain areas of her body.
 I remember this specifically because my mother did the same to us and called my father to do the same to him but he would not allow her to do it.
-She spoke sternly at him, telling him that it was to ward off evil which may have followed Ruth to our house, to which my dad replied “nutten cyaan trouble Selassie pickney Louise”, lol.
+She spoke sternly at him, telling him that it was to ward off evil which may have followed Ruth to our house, to which my dad replied “nutten cyaan trouble Selassie pickney”, lol.

 Ọgbọ́n ọlọ́gbọ́n ni kì í jẹ́ kí a pe àgbà ní wèrè. /